 Due to the nature of this course, we also recommend that students:

 When you have completed your AAT Level 3 and Level 4 training and exams, you can apply for senior Accounting roles or move into the Accounting industry for those new to the industry, or considering how to get into Accounting.

 Typical job roles at this level include:

-You’ll also be able to gain AATQB status and apply for the AAT full membership and achieve professional MAAT status.
+You’ll also be able to gain AATQB status and apply for professional MAAT status.
 Both allow you to have the letters AATQB and MAAT after your name, and be able to submit final balances for any sized organisation.

 When you have earned your AAT Level 3 and Level 4 certificates, you can set up your own business and apply to provide either 5 services (with Level 3) or 18 services (with Level 4) to your clients.